 On a larger scale, Tor is used by reporters, activists, and international human rights campaigners, as well as by other professionals who travel a lot to work and need to have consistent internet capabilities wherever they are.

 VPNs are for many probably the simplest solution to change IP.
 And there are lots of great VPN options to choose from that provide high value for money.
 Then there is the proxy server vs VPN debate.
 Before making your choice on how to be anonymous online, you need to have a grasp of what each service does, how it works and whether it’s the right option for you.

 There is no ‘one size fits all’ when finding the perfect online privacy solution.
 So it is important to start with comparing VPN Vs Proxy options.

 When it comes to the proxy vs VPN debate, our verdict on VPNs and proxies is that, generally, VPNs are the safest, easiest and most reliable service for providing online anonymity.

-Proxies do provide a restricted level of anonymity but using free proxies (or free VPNs for that matter), can cause a whole host of other problems.
-Tor is a good option if you want a free solution, but it has its own disadvantages.
+Proxies do provide a restricted level of anonymity.
+But using free proxies (or free VPNs for that matter) can cause a whole host of other problems.
+Tor is a good option if you want a free solution, but it has its disadvantages.

 The security and sophistication of VPNs make them undeniably a much better way to stay private and secure online when you compare a proxy server vs VPN.
 Designed specifically to give you online invisibility, you don’t have to worry about getting flagged or recognized by the government.
 Also, your online actions and identity are protected in the most thorough way possible.

 In the debate of proxy server vs VPNs, you might be tempted to opt for a free proxy server over a paid VPN server.
 But it’s important to note that quality VPNs are not as costly as you might think.
 Indeed, some of them cost under $5 per month, which is a small price to pay for consistent, secure and flexible online anonymity.